DataDog/integrations-core/oracle/README.md

 ### Compatibility

-The oracle check is currently compatible with the linux and darwin-based OS
+The Oracle check is currently compatible with the Linux and darwin-based OS

 ## Data Collected
 ### Metrics
 See [metadata.csv](https://github.com/DataDog/integrations-core/blob/master/oracle/metadata.csv) for a list of metrics provided by this integration.

 ### Events
-The oracle check does not include any event at this time.
+The Oracle Database check does not include any event at this time.

 ### Service Checks
-The oracle check does not include any service check at this time.
+The Oracle Database check does not include any service check at this time.

 ## Troubleshooting